-An important branch of the reasoning process that utilizes coordinate information is the ``cognitive map" method~\cite{manh2025mind, su2025reactive, ishikawa2021spatial}.
-Although it can improve the spatial reasoning ability of the model to a certain extent, current implementations face some challenges.
-First, most studies employ a discrete M×M grid map, which struggles to accurately capture distance and object sizes~\cite{yin2025spatial, ouyang2025spacer}.
-Second, some studies rely on external modules like depth estimation, which increases model complexity and risks error propagation from upstream components~\cite{gholami2025spatial, zhang2024visual, ivanov2025mapfm}.
-Third, some works are confined to single-frame images rather than sequential video input~\cite{ma2025spatialreasoner, chang2025vlm, huang20253d}.
+The ``cognitive map'' approach, an important branch of customized spatial reasoning that leverages coordinate information~\cite{manh2025mind, su2025reactive, ishikawa2021spatial}, can enhance the model’s spatial reasoning capabilities but faces three key challenges in current implementations.
+First, most existing studies adopt a discrete M×M grid map, which has limited capacity to accurately capture the actual distance between objects and their true sizes~\cite{yin2025spatial, ouyang2025spacer}.
+Second, some studies rely on external modules such as depth estimation components, which increases the overall model complexity ~\cite{gholami2025spatial, zhang2024visual, ivanov2025mapfm}.
+Third, some works are limited to single-frame image inputs rather than sequential video inputs, failing to meet the requirements of dynamic spatial reasoning scenarios~\cite{ma2025spatialreasoner, chang2025vlm, huang20253d}.

-These studies indicate that directly generating fine-grained object coordinates from video remains insufficiently explored.
-Consequently, we propose Video2Layout, a framework that reconstructs metric-grounded spatial layouts and utilizes structured COT to enhance models' spatial reasoning.
+The above studies indicate that directly generating fine-grained object coordinates from video remains insufficiently explored.
+Consequently, we propose Video2Layout, a framework that reconstructs metric-grounded spatial layouts and utilizes structured CoT to enhance models' spatial reasoning.